vielhuber/simpleauth/README.md

 and you should be done (a test user `david@vielhuber.de` with the password `secret` is created).\
 you can now fully authenticate with the routes below.\
-if you want to authenticate via username instead of email, simply change JWT_LOGIN to `username`.
+if you want to authenticate via username instead of email, simply change `login` to `username`.

 ## routes